GoogleCloudPlatform/serverless-expeditions/genai-design-marketing-studio/README.md

   - the `cloudbuild.yaml` used by the Google Cloud Builds service.
 You must adapt this file to your configuration.
   - the `requirements.txt` which contains the libraries used by the application, notice how short it is.

-### How can you use this Design and Marketing Studio?
+## How can you use this Design and Marketing Studio?

+A short documentation is provided in the repository.